awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ```

 **Note**
-Your system's Python version must be 2\.7\.9 or greater\.
+Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.
 For more information, see [What are "hostname doesn't match" errors?](https://2.python-requests.org/projects/3/community/faq/#what-are-hostname-doesn-t-match-errors) in the Python Requests FAQ\.

 For more information about other methods of installing or upgrading the AWS CLI for your platform, see the following topics in the *AWS Command Line Interface User Guide*\.
 +  [Install the AWS Command Line Interface on macOS](https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html)
 +  [Install the AWS Command Line Interface on Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html)
 +  [Install the AWS Command Line Interface on Microsoft Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html)

-If you are unable to install version 1\.18\.10 or greater of the AWS CLI on your system, you must ensure that the AWS IAM Authenticator for Kubernetes is installed on your system\.
+If you are unable to install version 1\.18\.17 or later of the AWS CLI on your system, you must ensure that the AWS IAM Authenticator for Kubernetes is installed on your system\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 ### Configure Your AWS CLI Credentials<a name="configure-awscli"></a>